Non Current Assets

 = Accumulated depreciation / Gross PP&E

 The average age ratio appraises the age of the asset (in this case PP&E) and shows the average age of assets.
 By measuring accumulated depreciation relative to the gross value of the asset, we can see how “old” the asset is as a percentage of its total life.
 A high ratio would suggest that much of the asset’s life has already been used, and the business faces an “ageing asset base”, which will require investment.
-Investment will mean expenses incurred, and these expenses will decrease future retained earnings and hence profits.

 = Capital expenditure / Depreciation